BZIvanov/TechnoShop-Frontend_Next/README.md

 - In the root folder run `npm install` to install all the necessary dependencies
 - In the root folder run `npm run dev` to run start the project in development mode

+## Prisma

+Run the following command to generate the changes:

+`npx prisma generate`

+And the following command to update the database with the changes:

+`npx prisma db push`

 ## Tech Stack

 `Next.js`, `Tailwind`, `Shadcn`